 JA: Thank you, thank you, I’m honoured, I’m thrilled.

-AS: Yeah.
-So how did you actually discover that you had been awarded the prize in economic sciences?
+AS: How did you actually discover that you had been awarded the prize in economic sciences?

-AS: And, so you came through to Stockholm, to the Nobel Foundation offices.
+AS: So you came through to Stockholm, to the Nobel Foundation offices.

 JA: Actually I called someone at MIT who had called me.

-AS: And, and so you spoke to someone who confirmed it.
+AS: You spoke to someone who confirmed it?

 JA: Yes, our press office.

-JA: Yeah, I wanted to be sure … yeah, I didn’t really expect it, I suppose everybody says that, and you’re supposed to say that.
+JA: Yes, I wanted to be sure … I didn’t really expect it, I suppose everybody says that, and you’re supposed to say that.
 But I think in my case my lack of preparation is evidence that I didn’t expect it.

-AS: So how does it feel to have received it?
+AS: How does it feel to have received it?

-AS: ‘Cause you were David Card’s student for a while weren’t you?
+AS: Because you were David Card’s student for a while weren’t you?

-JA: Yes, well I was one of his graduate students.
+JA: Yes, I was one of his graduate students.
 I had three wonderful advisors, but he surely had a huge influence on me and my development as an empiricist.
-And then Guido Imbens was one of my first collaborators, and we embarked on a path of methodological work that proved to be very rewarding to us and, and influential.
+Then Guido Imbens was one of my first collaborators, and we embarked on a path of methodological work that proved to be very rewarding to us and, and influential.

 AS: What was it about that relationship in the early 90s that kind of spawned those papers.
 What was special about the combination of the two of you?

-AS: And, I mean, your work is all about finding the basis for people’s beliefs, if you like.
+AS: Your work is all about finding the basis for people’s beliefs, if you like.
 So can you give me an example of, for instance, in education, something that is a popularly-held belief that actually is not supported by evidence, that you’ve found?

 AS: I would like to talk much more about this, but your phone buzzing is going to be the story of the day really, isn’t it?